SahatMahmud5042/AAE-2004-Group-07-Project/README.md

 <!-- INTRODUCTION OF THE ENGINEERING TOOLS -->
 ## Introduction of the Engineering Tools

 For this project we have used two major tools for programming.
-One is Python, another one is github.
+One is Python, another one is GitHub.

 ### Python
 Python is a popular computer programming language used to create software and websites, automate processes, and analyze data.
 Python is a general-purpose language, which means it may be used to make many various types of applications and isn't tailored for any particular issues.
 Its adaptability and beginner-friendliness have elevated it to the top of the list of programming languages in use today.